RPalmr/NeRF-Toy-Example/README.md

 Training Loop: The code contains a training loop that iterates over a specified number of epochs.
 In each epoch, the NeRF model predicts colors for the given camera poses, calculates the mean loss, and updates the model's parameters using the Adam optimizer.

 New View Generation and Visualization: After training, a new view of the scene is generated using a specified camera pose.
 The predicted colors are normalized and visualized as a scatter plot with colors representing the normalized predicted color values.

+# Key Features
+* Generates synthetic camera poses within a 3D space.
+* Trains a NeRF model to predict color values for each point in the scene.
+* Visualizes the generated scene using a 3D scatter plot and a surface plot.
+* Allows interactive customization of the colormap using a slider.
+* Displays annotations on hover to show color information for each scatter point.

 # Usage
 Create Virtual Environment